koedwards/MPC_LeapMotion/README.md

 MPC using the LeapMotion
 ========================================

-This will use the LeapMotion technology to create a virtual MPC.
+This will use the LeapMotion technology to create a virtual sampler.

+sam was here